-“It is important for children to learn how to make good friends,” says Dr. Amber Salvador, a clinical psychologist with Sharp Mesa Vista Hospital.
-“The social skills they learn now help them prepare for independence outside of the family and sustain healthy relationships throughout life.”
+"It is important for children to learn how to develop and maintain social connections," says Maricar Jenkins, a licensed clinical social worker with Sharp Mesa Vista Hospital.
+"The social skills they learn now prepare them for living independently from their families and sustaining healthy relationships throughout life."

 The concern with cliques